 If you are diagnosed with breast cancer, then we will take time to discuss your treatment options with you.
 We stress that these decisions are not rushed at a time of great concern.
 Making the right choice for you is very important.

-Helping you to make the right choice for you are our 2 dedicated private breast care specialist nurses (Helen Rankin and Louise Bayntun), who are usually present at every clinic.
-They will be able to provide you with further support and advice about treatment options, as well as written information.
-Apart form being there at every clinic, they are able to see patients separately and have a telephone service available too.
+Helping you to make the right choice for you is our dedicated private breast care specialist nurse (Helen Rankin), who is usually present at every clinic.
+She will be able to provide you with further support and advice about treatment options, as well as written information.
+Apart form being there at every clinic, she is able to see patients separately and have a telephone service available too.
 We are very pleased to be able to offer this service, as the vast majority of private hospitals in the UK do not have their own specialist breast care nurses, but instead rely on ad hoc help from local NHS specialist nurses.

 Surgery will be an integral part of your care, but other treatments such as radiotherapy, chemotherapy, herceptin and hormone tablets may be needed too.
 Our patients can also access the latest appropriate drugs for their treatment and can be offered entry into relevant clinical trials, if she/he wishes.
 We have had several years experience of using the new Oncotype DX breast cancer genetic test and helped introduce this across the Nuffield Health group of hospitals.